 - White Cheddar Popcorn--from the party sized bag at the grocery store served in cute popcorn boxes from Party City

-- Pink and purple swirled cupcakes with golden star sprinkles--box cake mix with homemade buttercream frosting from my favorite recipe here.
+- Pink and purple swirled cupcakes with golden star sprinkles--box cake mix with homemade cream cheese frosting from my favorite recipe.
 The adorable pink polka dot wrappers, frosting gel dye, and sprinkles all came from the Wilton section at Party City.

 - Strawberry yogurt covered pretzels